 Is Neosporosis Contagious to Humans?

-Thankfully, neosporosis is not considered a zoonotic disease so it is not thought to spread to humans.
+Thankfully, neosporosis is not considered a zoonotic disease, as it is not thought to spread to humans from infected animals.
 Some humans have had positive titers for N. caninum without being sick, though, so immunocompromised people should be careful if they come in contact with a dog or other animal that is infected in case it could cause a problem for them.

 Neosporosis in Dogs.
 Merck Veterinary Manual.